-Missouri judge says ban on gender-affirming health care for minors can take effect on Monday
+Judge blocks Texas ban on gender-affirming medical care for trans minors

 Physicians who violate the law face having their licenses revoked and being sued by patients.
 The law makes it easier for former patients to sue, giving them 15 years to go to court and promising at least $500,000 in damages if they succeed.

+In Texas, a group of families and doctors sued to block the state law, arguing it would violate parents’ rights and have devastating consequences for transgender children and teens who would be denied treatment recommended by their physicians and parents.

+The ruling landed just ahead of the Sept.
+1 start date for the ban.
+The Texas Attorney General’s office was expected to quickly file an appeal to let the law take effect.

-The ACLU of Missouri, Lambda Legal, and Bryan Cave Leighton Paisner last month sued to overturn the law on behalf of doctors, LGBTQ+ organizations, and three families of transgender minors, arguing that it is discriminatory.
+The ACLU of Missouri, Lambda Legal, and Bryan Cave Leighton Paisner last month sued to overturn the Missouri law on behalf of doctors, LGBTQ+ organizations, and three families of transgender minors, arguing that it is discriminatory.
 They asked that the law be temporarily blocked as the court challenge against it plays out.
 The next hearing in the case is scheduled for Sept.
 22.

 But Ohmer wrote that the plaintiffs’ arguments were “unpersuasive and not likely to succeed.”